DillonMercz/SOS-Bot/README.md

 # Discord SOSBot

-AN SOSbot that allows people to add SOS lines for rapid deployment to warzones and dangerous areas through the discord.
+An SOSbot that allows people to add SOS lines for rapid deployment to warzones and dangerous areas through the discord.